Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-This was due predominantly to the foreign exchange position of the banking sector (including the CNB), which recorded a rise in deposits and loans provided abroad.
-The net outflow of funds was CZK 67.2 billion.
+The foreign exchange position of the banking sector (including the CNB) saw a net outflow of CZK 61.0 billion.

-The CNB’s own transactions and transactions for CNB clients resulted in an increase in international reserves of CZK 2.5 billion (adjusted for valuation differences).
+The CNB’s own transactions and transactions for CNB clients resulted in an increase in reserve assets of CZK 12.4 billion (adjusted for valuation differences).